When Worlds Collide: Should You Buy A House And Lot Or A Condo Unit?3 min read

-Consider the proximity of the home in certain markets, schools, working areas, malls, and other possible area.
-In this aspect, a lot of condominiums have been built highly in urbanize areas.
-If you are gunning for total urban convenience, then condominiums is probably your best bet, but still try to look for homes offering the same type of convenience.
+Consider the proximity of the home in certain markets, schools, working areas, malls, and other possible areas.
+In this aspect, a lot of condominiums have been built high in urbanized areas.
+If you are gunning for total urban convenience, then condominiums are probably your best bet, but still, try to look for homes offering the same type of convenience.

-Privacy and Security
+Privacy and security

 For instance, you may want to think twice about buying a house if there are no amenities in a subdivision, but you may also want to avoid the ones that have very steep fees for the use of their amenities.
 Just make sure that the amenities you need are there and they are worth every Peso spent.